 A circuit of more than 90 km long cycle trails, cycleways and rural roads around the capital of Piedmont, connecting the Savoy Royal Residences and the Metropolitan Parks, easing their way along the riverside, agricultural and historical landscapes of local districts.
 History and nature merge to create a new itinerary ideal for city bikes or mountain bikes.
-Discover artistic and architectural pearls such as the Royal Palace of Turin and the Stupinigi Hunting Lodge, the Reggia di Venaria and Valentino Castle, the Basilica of Superga and the Sanctuary of Oropa.
+Discover artistic and architectural pearls such as the Royal Palace of Turin and the Palazzina di Caccia di Stupinigi, the Reggia di Venaria and Castello del Valentino, the Basilica di Superga and the Sanctuary of Oropa.
 The circuit is part of the Green Crown, the extensive ecological infrastructure system in the Turin metropolitan area.

 The Royal Turin Wine Route

 An itinerary adding up to 600 km in the area around Turin characterized by solid, ancient wine-making traditions.
 Discover four areas - Canavese, Collina Torinese, Pinerolese and Valsusa - and eleven typical grape varieties: there is no excuse not to stop and taste some of the 25 DOC wines and visit the Regional Wine Centre of the Province of Turin in Caluso.
 Historic and artistic treasures are to be found along the way, such as the imposing castles and sumptuous residences of the Savoy royal family, including the Reggia di Venaria and the Castles of the Canavese area.
 The experience culminates in Turin itself with the Royal Way and the vineyards of Villa della Regina, not to mention a visit to the city's museums, historic cafes and fine palaces.